mp-v2/onzekoog/README.md

 The `gh-pages` branch contains
 - the generated website (in HTML)

-This is then published to GitHub pages with a custom domain.
+The `gh-pages` branch is then published to GitHub pages with a custom domain.

 # Editing the website:

-1) Pull the `main` branch locally (unless you're editing in the browser mode) `git pull`
+1) Pull the `main` branch locally (unless you're editing in the browser mode)

+`git pull`

 2) Make your edits, then commit the changes

 `git commit -a -m "description of my changes"

-3) Push raw website content changes and formatting to the remote `main` branch `git push`
+3) Push raw website content changes and formatting to the remote `main` branch

+`git push`

-4) Generate the HTML content in the output directory `pelican content -o output -s pelicanconf.py`
+4) Generate the HTML content in the output directory

+`pelican content -o output -s pelicanconf.py`

-5) Push generated website HTML to the `gh-pages` branch on GitHub `ghp-import output -b gh-pages`
+5) Push generated website HTML to the `gh-pages` branch and then that branch to GitHub

+`ghp-import output -b gh-pages`
 `git push origin gh-pages`

-For developing this site:
+# For developing this site:
 https://docs.getpelican.com/en/latest/quickstart.html

 For seeing a demo version while editing: